rillian/2019-gsoc/README.md

 The parser is strict, but what's in the library hasn't been carefully validated, so it rejects many entries.

-I've done a lot of cleanup work on the library and am happy to keep working on it, but I don't expect I can get it handling the whole cdli corpus by the end of the summer.
-I want to revisit my ad hoc line-based parser and if that can get more documents available in the time available.
+I did a lot of cleanup work on the library and am happy, but it wasn't possible to get it handling the whole cdli corpus within the term.

+For future work, I'd want to revisit my ad-hoc, line-based parser and if that can get more documents available.

 ### Parallel reader.